COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Water for Hemodialysis R Microbial Enumeration Tests 〈61〉:The total aerobic microbial count does not exceed 100 cfu/mL.
+USP PF [52(1)] mono Water for Hemodialysis R Microbial Enumeration Tests 〈61〉:The total aerobic microbial count does not exceed 100 cfu/mL.

 Tests for Specified Microorganisms 〈62〉:It meets the requirements of the test for absence of Pseudomonas aeruginosa.